InfinityVM/InfinityVM/book/src/integration/clob.md

 }
 ```

 The CLOB uses `offchain_input` since we need to pass in a large number of orders as input in each batch.
-This `offchain_input` contains:
-- the new batch of orders/cancels/deposits/withdraws
+This `offchain_input` contains the new batch of orders/cancels/deposits/withdraws.
-- user signature for each order in the batch

 We also use `state` since the CLOB is a stateful app server, where the state contains all user balances in the CLOB along with the order book.